top of page

 Article XII - Amendments

-Section 1.1 By-Laws:
+Section 1.1 By-Laws.

-The Association’s Charter and/or these Bylaws can be amended by a two-thirds (2/3) vote of the filled Executive Board positions for presentation in writing to the general membership prior to the vote, and then by a two-thirds (2/3) majority of the members attending the said meeting where by-laws modifications is on the agenda.
+The GTAB Charter and/or these Bylaws can be amended by a two-thirds (2/3) vote of the filled Executive Board positions for presentation in writing to the general membership prior to the vote, and then by a two-thirds (2/3) majority of the members attending the said meeting where by-laws modifications is on the agenda.

 Section 1.
 2 Standing Rules: